grz0zrg/fas/README.md

 ### Offline rendering (WIP)

 FAS support real-time rendering of the pixels data, the pixels data is compressed on-the-fly into a single file, FAS can then do offline processing and be used again to convert the pixels data into an audio .flac file, this ensure professional quality audio output.

 ### Future

-The ongoing development is to improve analysis / synthesis algorithms with Soundpipe library and implement new type of synthesis / effects.
+The ongoing development is to improve analysis / synthesis algorithms, implement new type of synthesis / effects and add support for offline rendering.

-There is also minor architectural work to do, especially some cleaning and better handling of channel settings.
+There is also minor architectural work to do, especially some cleanup and better handling of channel settings.

 ### OSC